cmueller9977/100-Days-of-Data-and-Python/log.md

 Next level down: you get the verbs with the endings (the konjugated verbs).
 Qustion for that level is if you get right now to the verbs and the declinations all together for one verb or one by one.

+By getting to fill my gaps I am trying to develop a path - a step by step guide.
+First approach is coming from "two sides" from the level of the modi downward but at the same time starting from the "lowest level" the endings of the verbs.
+A Dashboard described above could imho offer an overview with the possibility to go into the details by the drill-down.
+How do I organize the data?
+Maybe starting with an Excel-Sheet.
+The question is how to organizie it.
+Thinking about it.
+Identifying the most (let's say) 100 verbs as a basis.

 ### Day 5 - 27.02.2023